 To state the University’s commitment to provide new staff members, apprentices/trainees and volunteers undertaking duties with appropriate induction to the University.

-This policy applies to all new employees (including casual/sessional staff), apprentices/trainees and volunteers, and to existing staff members who are appointed to another Faculty or Portfolio.
+This policy applies to all new employees (including casual/sessional staff), apprentices/trainees and volunteers, and to existing staff members who are appointed to another School or Portfolio.

 The University will ensure that all new staff members (including casual/sessional staff) and/or apprentices/trainees and volunteers are systematically introduced to their roles, co-workers and the organisation, and are provided with the information required to perform the duties of their new role.